OlegBuch/mobile-iOS-tests/README.md

 1. We get the app - https://github.com/analogcode/Swift-Radio-Pro
 2. Open it as project through Xcode and open iOS simulator with the app to know it
 3. Make sure to have Appium installed so we can run appium inspector
-4. After you download the repo just run npm install to install all modules and dependences for a project
+4. After you download the repo move to it and just run `npm install` to install all modules and dependences for a project
-5. Run appium through through CLI/terminal to bring up appium-inspector in the next step
+5. Run appium through CLI/terminal with `appium` command at another tab
+6. Run/start appium-inspector app to bring up appium-inspector
-6. Set desired capabilities for the app at appium-inspector to get selectors
+7. Set desired capabilities for the app at appium-inspector to get selectors
-7. Check selectors through Appium-inspector for the app
+8. Check selectors through Appium-inspector for the app
-8. Run npm install @wdio/cli
+9. Run `npm install @wdio/cli`
-9. then run npx wdio config command and set up wdio framework for webdriverio
+10. Then run `npx wdio config` command and set up wdio framework for webdriverio
-10. Write the tests with the selectors from appium-selector
+11. Write the tests with the selectors we got from appium-inspector
-11. Start running the test through npx wdio wdio.conf.js --suite main
+12. Start running the test through `npx wdio wdio.conf.js --suite main`
-12. Reports can be found at ./file-results-json/results-iOS.json
+13. Reports can be found at ./file-results-json/results-iOS.json

 6a:
-We have webdriverio framework + Appium + app we run on iSO simulator The tests can be run through npx wdio wdio.conf.js --suite main Once you download the repo - do not forget to build modules through npm install and run the tests The app can be located and downloaded through - https://github.com/analogcode/Swift-Radio-Pro All settings related to the project are located at wido.conf.js file
+We have webdriverio framework + Appium + app we run on iSO simulator The tests can be run through `npx wdio wdio.conf.js --suite main` Once you download the repo - do not forget to build modules through npm install and run the tests All settings related to the project are located at wido.conf.js file

 6b: